kippnorcal/clever_logs/README.md

 5. Add settings.yaml file for connecting to Google Drive API

+6. Create table in database using definition file in sql folder

 ### Build the Docker image
 ```
 docker build -t clever_logs .